zackxzhang/gpie/README.md

 - several "avant-garde" kernels such as spectral kernel and neural kernel allow for exploration of new ideas
 - each kernel implements anisotropic variant besides isotropic one to support automatic relevance determination
 - a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example, handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
-- core computations such as likelihood and analytical gradient are carefully formulated for speed and robustness
+- core computations such as likelihood and gradient are carefully formulated for speed and stability
+- sampling inference embraces a probabilistic perspective in learning and prediction to promote robustness
-- Bayesian optimizer offers a powerful strategy in optimizing expensive-to-evaluate, black-box objectives
+- Bayesian optimizer offers a principled strategy in optimizing expensive-to-evaluate, black-box objectives

 ### Functionality